jonricaurte/karma-jade2js-preprocessor/README.md

     ngJade2JsPreprocessor: {
       // strip this from the file path
       stripPrefix: 'public/',

       // prepend this to the
       prependPrefix: 'served/',

+      // By default, Jade files are added to template cache with '.html' extension.
+      // Set this option to change it.
+      templateExtension: 'html',

       // or define a custom transform function
       cacheIdFromPath: function(filepath) {
-        return cacheId;
+        return filepath.replace(/\.jade$/, '.html');
       },

       // Support for jade locals to render at compile time
       locals: {
         foo: 'bar'
       },

-      // By default, Jade files are added to template cache with '.html' extension.
-      // Set this option to change it.
-      templateExtension: 'html',

       // setting this option will create only a single module that contains templates
       // from all the files, so you can load them all with module('foo')